-2019 NBA Free Agency Big Board: Top 25 Players Still Available Entering Day 3
+2019 NBA Free-Agency Big Board: Top 25 Players Still Available Entering Day 3

 Best fits are provided for each selection, with incumbent squads earning automatic nods so long as it makes sense.
 These estimates are based on the landscape entering Tuesday, and they take into account team needs, cap situations and open roster spots or the likelihood certain shoppers create them.

 Suggested destinations are subject to change if another signing overturns the fit.
-Available players can likewise move up or down compared to their day two big-board rankings if their appeal has increased from shifts in the market.
+Available players can likewise move up or down compared to their Day 2 big-board rankings if their appeal has increased from shifts in the market.

-Note: Analysis for certain players is taken from day two's big board, but we've updated the text to reflect the most recent and relevant news.
+Note: Analysis for certain players is taken from Day 2's big board, but we've updated the text to reflect the most recent and relevant news.
 Also: This will begin as a top-25 pecking order and be winnowed down as players reach new agreements.

 Knocking on the Door...